-Secondary hyperparathyroidism in dogs can either be caused by malnutrition or chronic kidney disease.
+Secondary hyperparathyroidism in dogs can either arise due to malnutrition or chronic kidney disease.
 When there is a deficiency of vitamin D and calcium or too much phosphorus in the diet, the parathyroid gland may produce more PTH to compensate.
 This often happens in puppies that are fed a diet of entirely meat.
 Chronic kidney disease can make it difficult for the kidneys to remove phosphorus from the body and produce hormones that regulate calcium absorption in the intestines.
 Again, the parathyroid glands produce more PTH to compensate, which can damage the bones and organs.

 Overall, Keeshonds are 50 percent more likely to develop hyperparathyroidism than any other breed.
 People who own Keeshonds or Keeshond mixes should make sure to watch closely for the signs of hyperparathyroidism and keep up with regular veterinary exams to look for any irregularities in blood calcium levels.